 Meet the Patient Advocate Certification Board

-Each board member is committed to moving the certification process forward through integrity, transparency, grit and determination, through the donation of hundreds of hours of their time each year to support certification and the organization.
+Each board member is committed to moving the certification process forward through integrity, transparency, grit, and determination, through the donation of hundreds of hours of their time each year to support certification and the organization.

 In addition to our hard-working Board members, see also our list of Task Force participants.

 I am excited and honored to participate on the PACB.
 As a ‘long-time’ nurse and certified case manager, patient advocacy has been the heart of all endeavors.
 My experience includes developing tools for educating advocates, case managers and patients through activities such as the Care Coordination Summit, the Professional Patient Advocate Institute, and the Hospital Patient Advocate course.
 I hope to help build on the strengths and quality of Patient Advocates.

 As a faculty member teaching Health Communication and focusing on social determinants of health and health equity, I have a strong interest in helping patients navigate the complexities of our health care system.
 I work a great deal with people from developing countries and those with limited English proficiency who often hold alternative views of health and are unfamiliar with the American health care and insurance system or are uninsured or undocumented.
 I am excited to be lending my time to this outstanding cause.

 Trisha Torrey, Secretary

 Every Patient’s Advocate (2013 – current)

 Patient advocacy in its many forms is becoming a vital part of a patient’s journey through the medical care system.
 I recognize how important it is for patients to be able to count on standards and ethics, and as the founder and director of the Alliance of Professional Health Advocates, I realize how important it is for budding advocates to have goals and standards to work toward.
 I’m pleased to support this credential-development effort that will help all interested parties.

 (2013 – current)